hearmeneigh/dataset-rising/README.md

-# E621 Rising
+# Dataset Rising

 > Toolchain for training Stable Diffusion 1.x, Stable Diffusion 2.x, and Stable Diffusion XL models
 > with custom image datasets.

+With this toolchain, you can:
-* Crawl and download metadata from E621 and other image boards
+* Crawl and download metadata from 'booru' style image boards
-* Combine multiple sources of images, including your own custom ones
+* Combine multiple sources of images, (including your own custom sources)
 * Build datasets based on your personal preferences
 * Train Stable Diffusion models on your datasets
-* Modular design and JSONL data exchange formats – use only the parts you need
+* Use only the parts you need – the toolchain has modular design and JSONL data exchange formats
-* Known to work with Nvidia's RTX30x0, RTX40x0, A100, and H100 GPUs
+* Work with confidence that the tooling works with Nvidia's RTX30x0, RTX40x0, A100, and H100 GPUs

 ## Requirements
-* Python 3
+* Python `>= 3.9.6`
-* Docker
+* Docker '>= 24.0.0`

 ## Setting Up